-These impulse responses suggest that the expected benefits of announcing an explicit inflation target may be quite different depending on the policy rule in place.
+Based on these impulse responses, the expected benefits of announcing an explicit inflation target may be quite different depending on the policy rule in place.
 In terms of anchoring long-horizon inflation expectations, for example, the benefits of a known target seem considerably larger if policy follows the classic parameterization of the Taylor rule than if policy is based on a well-designed difference rule.
-The extent of these benefits also depends on the precise degree of imperfections in the economy (that is, the learning rate, $\kappa$ , and variation in natural rates, s, in our model).
-In the limiting case of rational expectations, for instance, the "announcement" of the policymaker's target in our model does not make any difference at all, since agents already know the policymaker's preferences and objectives, by assumption.
+The extent of these benefits also depends on the precise degree of imperfections in the economy, that is the learning rate, $\kappa$ , and variation in natural rates, s, in our model.
+In the limiting case of rational expectations, for instance, the "announcement" of the policymaker's target in our model does not make any difference at all, as agents already know the policymaker's preferences and objectives, by assumption.

-To provide a clearer picture of the stabilization benefits of a known inflation target in an environment of imperfect knowledge, we compare the performance of an economy with a known target to that with an unknown target for a given set of policies.
-Table 2 presents this comparison when expectations are formed with our benchmark learning rate, $\kappa = 0.02$ .
-In panel A, we present the results for the classic Taylor rule with $\theta{\pi} = 0.5$ and $\theta_u = -1.0$ , whose properties under learning without a known inflation target were examined in detail in Section 4.
-In panel B, we present the results for the level rule with $\theta{\pi} = 1.5$ and $\theta_u = -1.5$ , which performs best within this family of level rules when $\kappa = 0.02$ and s = 1.
-In panel C, we present comparable results for the difference rule with $\theta{\pi} = 1$ and $\theta{\Delta u} = -3$ , which performs well even under learning with an unknown inflation target.
+To obtain a clearer picture of the stabilization benefits of a known inflation target in an environment of imperfect knowledge, we can compare the performance of an economy with a known target to that with an unknown target for a given set of policies.
+Table 2 presents such a comparison when expectations are formed with our benchmark learning rate, $\kappa = 0.02$ .
+In the top panel, we present the results for the classic Taylor rule with $\theta{\pi} = 0.5$ and $\theta_u = -1.0$ , whose properties under learning without a known inflation target were examined in detail in section 4.
+In the middle panel, we present the results for the Taylor rule with $\theta{\pi} = 1.5$ and $\theta_u = -1.5$ , which, as described before, performs best within this family of level rules when $\kappa = 0.02$ and s = 1.
+In the bottom panel, we present comparable results for the difference rule with $\theta{\pi} = 1$ and $\theta{\Delta u} = -3$ , which, as shown earlier, performs well even under learning with an unknown inflation target.